Dutch scramble F-16s after airline passenger scare

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Hague -The Dutch air force scrambled two F-16 fighter jets to escort a flight from Abu Dhabi to Amsterdam after an onboard fight broke out with an aggressive American passenger, authorities said Saturday.
+THE HAGUE: The Dutch air force scrambled two F-16 fighter jets to escort a flight from Abu Dhabi to Amsterdam after an onboard fight broke out with an aggressive American passenger, authorities said Saturday.

-"A 29-year-old American man became aggressive after being asked by a purser to return to his seat," Joanna Helmonds said.

 The plane was then given special clearance to land immediately at Schiphol airport with police arresting the man shortly afterwards.